2-Mercaptoethanol

 2-Mercaptoethanol is the organosulfur compound with the formula HOCH_{2}CH_{2}SH.
+It is a colorless liquid.
 ME or βME, as it is commonly abbreviated, is used to reduce disulfide bonds.
 It is widely used because the hydroxyl group confers solubility in water and lowers the volatility.
-Due to its diminished vapor pressure, its odor, while unpleasant, is less objectionable than related thiols.
+Due to its diminished vapor pressure its rotten egg odor is less objectionable than related thiols.

 Production

 2-Mercaptoethanol is manufactured industrially by the reaction of ethylene oxide with hydrogen sulfide.
 Thiodiglycol and various zeolites catalyze the reaction.